Mert-Guenduez/learnityourself/UC_ManageTasks.md

 ## 4. Preconditions
 ### 4.1 Learn IT App
 The user has to be logged into the App

-### 4.1 Mission Member
-The user has to be a member of a Mission

 ## 5. Postconditions
 ### 5.1 Display updated Tasks